cyucelen/trumango/README.md

 # Trumango

 Trumango is a basic question answering system based on pattern matching.
-This project written in Golang with TDD style.

 # Usage